While Little Bird serves people with a wide range of emotional wellness goals, there are a few areas in which Christina specializes in seeing

 Eating Disorders and Body Image

-I also enjoy working with folks to process negative and traumatizing eating disorder treatment experiences that may have been caused by family based therapy, higher levels of care, and outpatient providers were not eating disorder informed or weight inclusive.
+I also enjoy working with folks to process negative and traumatizing eating disorder treatment experiences that may have been caused by family based therapy, higher levels of care, and outpatient providers who were not eating disorder informed or weight inclusive.

 Gender & Sexuality

 I enjoy working with alongside folks who are wanting to further dive into their relationship with gender identity/expression and sexuality.
-This can include providing letters for gender affirming care, processing discriminatory barriers, exploring the meaning and role these identities play in our life, and challenging a cis & heteronormative approach to relationships and identity.
+This can include providing letters for gender affirming care, processing discriminatory barriers, exploring the meaning and roles these identities play in our life, and challenging a cisgender & heteronormative approach to relationships and identity.
 As we constantly grow and evolve, so does how we identify with ourselves and in our community.

 College & Graduate Students